WesleyWong420/CTF-Writeups/iHack2022 Qualifying Round/forensics/README.md

 0x96a084b8 0x040c84b8 \??\C:\Users\sysadmin\ntuser.dat
 ```

 There is a particular registry hive that governs user information.
-We can dump the SAM database using `hivedump` and analyze it externally.
+We can dump the SAM database using `dumpregistry` and analyze it externally.

 ```
 ┌──(kali💀JesusCries)-[~/Desktop/iHack/volatility_2.6_lin64_standalone]